Dogberry: Comic persona

 and, in trying to make sure that the criminals' insulting of him is recorded in the evidence against them, Dogberry repeatedly insists that it be written down that "[he is] an ass."
-Implying that fact only makes his case worse and adds humor to the story.
+Implying that fact only makes his case worse and adds humour to the story.

+While Dogberry is clearly unsuited for his role and a comedic character, he is ultimately a good man trying to do the right thing, however ineptly.

 Elizabethan law enforcement

 According to historian John W. Draper, Dogberry's behaviour as constable is an exaggeration of genuine problems with the amateur policing system at the time, in which sleeping during the night-watch was common, and watchmen often tried to avoid confronting criminals.

 Though the play is nominally set in Sicily, Dogberry's watch appear to be acting under English law of the period, according to which loiterers at night could be arrested under the catch-all charge of vagrancy.
 Indeed, that would be the legal basis for arresting Boraccio and Conrade: "Though they do not say so, they were in reality arresting the men as vagrants according to Dogberry's injunction".